 Dr David Filby PSM

-Dr Filby was a board member of the National Health Performance Authority until June 2016, a board member of the Australian Institute of Health and Welfare for 14 years and in August 2016 finished a nine-year term, including six as Chair, with Helping Hand Aged Care Inc. He holds an Adjunct Professorship in the Faculty of Health Sciences at Flinders University.
+Dr Filby was a board member of the National Health Performance Authority until June 2016, a board member of the Australian Institute of Health and Welfare for 14 years and in August 2016 finished a nine-year term, including six as Chair, with Helping Hand Aged Care Inc. He is a member of the board of Pedare School and holds an Adjunct Professorship in the Faculty of Health Sciences at Flinders University.
 In 2008, he was awarded a Public Service Medal and in 2007 was awarded the Sidney Sax Medal by the Australian Healthcare and Hospitals Association.
 Previously, he was on the board of South Australia’s Child Health Research Institute Council.

 Ms Christine Gee